tomouellette/TumE/README.md

 python3 -m pip install 'git+https://github.com/tomouellette/TumE'
 ```

-If the one-liner doesn't work for you, try the multi-linee installation.
+If the one-liner doesn't work for you, try the multi-line installation.

 ### Multi-liner